BlogOctober 16, 2024

 - HACCP (Hazard Analysis Critical Control Point): At the heart of food safety compliance, HACCP requires seafood processors to identify potential hazards in their production processes and implement preventive measures.
 This systematic approach is mandatory in the United States, demanding rigorous documentation and continuous monitoring.

-- MSC (Marine Stewardship Council) Standards: These globally recognized standards focus on sustainable fishing practices.
+- MSC (Marine Stewardship Council) Standards (certification): These globally recognized standards focus on sustainable fishing practices.
 Compliance with MSC standards can open doors to eco-conscious markets but requires ongoing commitment to maintaining fish stocks and minimizing environmental impact.

 - FDA Food Safety Modernization Act (FSMA): This act shifts the focus from responding to contamination to preventing it.
 For seafood companies, this means implementing comprehensive food safety plans and ensuring traceability throughout the supply chain.